Optimal heteroskedasticity testing in nonparametric regression: Introduction

 In the regime \(\frac{1}{4} < \beta < \frac{1}{2}\), the rate (\ref{rate:testing}) simplifies to \(n^{-4\alpha} + n^{-\frac{4\beta}{4\beta+1}}\) and suggests smoothing is necessary.
 We construct a kernel-based test statistic in the spirit of \cite{dette_consistent_2002} (and in turn \cite{zheng_consistent_1996}).
 However, our construction departs from earlier work by carefully modifying the kernel function to further reduce bias.
-Moreover, the bias calculation departs from \cite{dette_consistent_2002} and adapts an idea of Nickl and Gin\'{e} \cite{gine_simple_2008} from estimation of a density quadratic functional in order to sharply capture the \(n^{-\frac{4\beta}{4\beta+1}}\) scaling.
+Moreover, the bias calculation departs from \cite{dette_consistent_2002} and adapts an idea of Nickl and Gin\'{e} \cite{gine_simple_2008} for estimation of a density quadratic functional in order to sharply capture the \(n^{-\frac{4\beta}{4\beta+1}}\) scaling.
 However, the fixed design setting of (\ref{model}) poses a substantial technical complication in successfully adapting this idea from \cite{gine_simple_2008}.
 When \(\beta < \frac{1}{4}\), the rate (\ref{rate:testing}) simplifies to \(n^{-4\alpha} + n^{-2\beta}\).
 The \(n^{-2\beta}\) term can be attributed to the discretization of the unit interval at the fixed design points in (\ref{model}).
 The familiar nonparametric term \(n^{-\frac{4\beta}{4\beta+1}}\) disappears, suggesting smoothing is not beneficial.
-Indeed, we use the same kernel-based statistic as in the case \(\frac{1}{4} < \beta < \frac{1}{2}\) but now take the bandwidth to be of order \(n^{-1}\).
+Indeed, we use the same kernel-based statistic as in the case \(\frac{1}{4} < \beta < \frac{1}{2}\), but now take the bandwidth to be of order \(n^{-1}\).

-In many situations, smoothness assumptions on \(V\) may be unacceptable.
-The behavior of the variance function between the design points might be of no concern at all.
-A practically important problem is heteroskedasticity detection where the variance profile across the design points can be arbitrary.
-In Section \ref{section:profile}, it is established
+Heteroskedasticity testing under no smoothness assumptions on \(V\) is a particularly important problem, in which the variance profile across the design points can be arbitrary.
+Specifically, we consider the problem (\ref{problem:var0_profile})-(\ref{problem:var1_profile}) in the model (\ref{model:profile}).
+In Section \ref{section:profile_triviality}, we show that consistent testing is impossible if the noise distribution is unknown as in (\ref{model}).
+However, if the noise is known to be standard Gaussian as in (\ref{model:profile}), we establish in Section \ref{section:profile} the minimax rate

 Notably, consistent heteroskedasticity detection is still possible.
 The result identifies that the rate \(n^{-1/2}\) obtained by Dette and Munk \cite{dette_consistent_2002} actually holds without the smoothness assumptions they impose (provided \(\alpha\) is large enough).
+Conceptually, the case of an arbitrary variance profile corresponds to \(\beta = 0\) in the design heteroskedasticity row of Table \ref{table:rates}.